UPDATE - May 2009

 it was known that Cobain was dead

-This is Rosemary Caroll asking me to, "Come over again.
+This is Rosemary Carroll asking me to, "Come over again.
 There's some stuff I want to show you."

 Rosemary was disturbed by the handwriting on the so-called "suicide note" from Seattle.
 She wanted me to look at samples of Courtney's handwriting.

-Rosemary Caroll agreeing that Cali's letter sounded phony.
+Rosemary Carroll agreeing that Cali's letter sounded phony.

-Rosemary Caroll thought Cali wrote the phony letter because he, (Cali), "KNEW that Kurt was dead!"
+Rosemary Carroll thought Cali wrote the phony letter because he, (Cali), "KNEW that Kurt was dead!"

 Dylan Carlson and I stopped at a pay phone while we were in Seattle searching for Kurt.
 Dylan called Courtney, (who was staying at Rosemary's house in Los Angeles), to get further instructions.
 Rosemary later told me she was standing next to Courtney when Courtney was on the phone with Dylan and heard her say to him, "Be sure to check the greenhouse."